A Guide to Security Clearance for U.S. Government Jobs

 If you are a candidate for a security clearance or a sensitive position or position of trust, you will be asked to complete an Electronic Personnel Security Questionnaire (EPSQ) to provide personal details on your background.
-Once you complete the document, you must forward it to your security officer who will submit it to the Defense Security Service (DSS).
-Only a security officer, or another designated official in your organization, has the authority to submit security questionnaires directly to DSS.
+After filling out the document, you forward it to your security officer, who will submit it to the Defense Security Service (DSS).
+Only a security officer or another designated official in your organization has the authority to submit security questionnaires directly to DSS.

-Your investigation will be opened once DSS receives your EPSQ and validates that it is completely filled out.
+Your investigation will be opened once DSS receives your EPSQ and validates that it is complete.

 - Read through the instructions and questions to find out what is required.